normandy14/registrationForm/README.md

 # Registration Form

-An implementation of a registration form
+An implementation of a registration form from [FreeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-forms-by-building-a-registration-form/step-1)

+A snapshot of the program:

 ![snapshot](static/img/profile.PNG)

 ## Description

+This project is used to practice front-end and back-end development.
+Gathering information from the user in the form from a user is essential for almost every web application.
+Storing the information in a database is essential.

+For practicing of both SQL and NoSQL databases, this project uses a local MySQL database and local Mongodb NoSQL database to store information.
+The design choice is justified because the MySQL stores data essential to the user login information (first name, last name, email, password, etc.), while the Mongodb NoSQL database stores information optional to the user (age, referral, bio, etc.).

-Implentation of form built with the following technologies
+Implentation of form built with the following technologies:

 * :snake: Python/Flask/Pipenv
 * :writing_hand: Git